maeda6uiui/Mechtatel/README.md

 ### Will certainly do

-- Add sample to build a 3D model viewer

 ### Probably...

 - Implement functionality to run `mechtatel-core` via YAML definitions<br>i.e. Load and manipulate resources according to the procedure defined in a YAML file